Azure/azure-storage-fuse/README.md

     * `--subdirectory=<path>` : Subdirectory to mount instead of entire container.
     * `--disable-compression:false` : Disable content encoding negotiation with server.
 If blobs have 'content-encoding' set to 'gzip' then turn on this flag.
     * `--use-adls=false` : Specify configured storage account is HNS enabled or not.
 This must be turned on when HNS enabled account is mounted.
+    * `--cpk-enabled=true`: Allows mounting containers with cpk.
+Use config file or env variables to set cpk encryption key and cpk encryption key sha.
 - File cache options
     * `--file-cache-timeout=<TIMEOUT IN SECONDS>`: Timeout for which file is cached on local system.
     * `--tmp-path=<PATH>`: The path to the file cache.